reedship/todos_node/README.md

 # Todos

+## WARNING

+This package has not been fully tested and should not be included in your work or personal projects.
+Testing is still ongoing.
+At this time I make no guarantee of quality.
 ## Summary

 This CLI collects all `TODO` statements inside a given project directory, and presents them as a list of outstanding issues to be completed.
 This tool can be used for reporting, documentation, and issue generation on github.